-The subject property is comprised of 39.6± acres as depicted on the aerial on page 6.
+The subject property is comprised of 39.63± acres as depicted on the aerial on page 6 of this report.
 The property is mostly vacant and has been used for agricultural purposes.
 The survey does indicate three, one-story wood structures on the property.
 The property is bordered to the west by N. Auburn Road, to the north by Border Road, to the east by I-75 and to the south by Fox Lea Drive, a two lane, shell road that provides access to the adjacent properties to the south.
 To the west of the site is the Sawgrass residential subdivision consisting of single-family homes and the Sawgrass nine holes of the Waterford Golf Club.
 To the north and northwest of the site is vacant land and the Waterford subdivision consisting of single-family homes and villas along with 18 holes of golf and the golf course maintenance area.
 To the east is Interstate 75 and a Florida Department of Transportation (FDOT) stormwater facility.
 To the south are multiple parcels that contain a single-family home along with the Fox Lea Farm equestrian facility all appearing to be under unified ownership.

-Zoning Comprehensive Plan Subject Current Future Land Use Property Existing Use(s) Zoning Proposed Zoning Designation Murphy Vacant / undeveloped, Open Use PUD, maximum 4.5 units Pinebrook Neighborhood - Oaks agricultural uses Estate (OUE) per acre (proposed Low Density Residential, (indicated by Sarasota Murphy Oaks- 2.65 units maximum 5 dwelling units Property environmental report) County per acre) per acre
+Zoning Comprehensive Plan Subject Current Future Land Use Property Existing Use(s) Zoning Proposed Zoning Designation Murphy Oaks Vacant / undeveloped, agricultural uses Open Use Estate (OUE) PUD, maximum 4.5 units per acre (proposed Pinebrook Neighborhood - Low Density Residential, Property (indicated by environmental report) Sarasota County Murphy Oaks- 2.15 units per acre) maximum 5 dwelling units per acre